 The best football movies are filled with action, excitement, human spirit and of course, the thrill of victory and agony of defeat.
-These top football movies will not disappoint.

 The Blind Side (2009)